Skip to content

 Which is where science—“philosophy” in Shakespeare’s day—comes in.
 Science is always discovering new things, things that no one had thought of before.
 Sometimes they turn out not to be true, but they invariably have science fiction writers, with our limited human imaginations, scrambling to catch up.
 From the early days of SF, writers of science fiction have relied on finders of science fact to launch our stories into entirely new directions.
 You could do this exercise for pretty much any branch of science, but let’s stick with my own personal favorite, outer space.

 Rockets in the real world(s) have also been ubiquitous in the exploration of our solar system.
-In the 1970s they hurled Voyagers One and Two into their grand tour of the outer planets, including Jupiter and its moons.
-Not long thereafter, having examined the photographs, scientists started suggesting that Jupiter’s moon, Europa, might harbor a vast underground ocean, something no one in SF had previously imagined.
+In the 1970s they hurled Voyagers One and Two into their grand tour of the outer planets, including Jupiter and its moons8.
+Not long thereafter, having examined the photographs, scientists started suggesting that Jupiter’s moon, Europa, might harbor a vast underground ocean, something no one in SF had previously imagined9.

 Buy the Book